kaushlenderk/CNN_SVHN/README.md

 <h1>Training a Convolutional Neural Network (CNN) on the SVHN Dataset (Format 2) to classify house numbers</h1>

-Description: Using Keras Sequential interface, training a CNN on the SVHN Dataset (Format 2) to classify house numbers.
+Description: Using Keras packages and Sequential interface to train a CNN model on the SVHN Dataset (Format 2) to classify house numbers.

 Architecture: